The left-to-right minima basis of the group algebra of the symmetric group (updated version): The left-to-right minima basis of

 The mere \textbf{existence} of such a basis when $\kk$ is a field is not new, and is implicit in the works of Bidigare, Brown and others.
 The formula for the eigenvalues can be pieced together from \cite[Proposition 4.2]{RSW2014} and \cite[Corollary 4.1.3]{Bidigare-thesis} and Foata's fundamental transformation.
-Our innovation is constructing such a basis explicitly, for all commutative rings $\kk$, and obtain a wholly new proof of Corollary~\ref{cor.evals}.
+Our innovation is constructing such a basis explicitly, for all commutative rings $\kk$; this yields a wholly new proof of Corollary~\ref{cor.evals}.